Days to Come (album): Track listing

 Tracks 1, 4, 5, 7, 8 and 11 are written and performed by Simon Green; others are credited as is.

 Limited edition bonus disc

-Use in Media
+Use in media

-The track "Ketto" featured in Skins and was also used in the commercial for the launch of the Citroën C4 Picasso in 2007.
-"Nightlite", appeared on UEFA Champions League 2006–2007, and "Recurring" was used in a surfing film broadcast on Fuel TV.
+The track "Ketto" featured in Skins and was also used in the advertisement for the launch of the Citroën C4 Picasso in 2007.
+"Nightlite" appeared on UEFA Champions League 2006–2007, and "Recurring" was used in a surfing film broadcast on Fuel TV.

 "Hatoa" uses samples from the Pentangle song "Light Flight".

+"If You Stayed Over" is featured in the episode "The Economist" of "LOST".

 Awards

 The album was voted Album of the Year in the 2006 Worldwide Awards on Gilles Peterson's BBC Radio 1 show.

-In 2012 it was awarded a silver certification from the Independent Music Companies Association which indicated sales of at least 20,000 copies throughout Europe.
+In 2012 it was awarded a silver certification from the Independent Music Companies Association, which indicated sales of at least 20,000 copies throughout Europe.